firebase/generator-angular-firebase/readme.md

 * [angularfire-express:view](#view)

 ### App
-Sets up a new AngularJS + Firebase + ExpressJS app, generating all the boilerplate you need to get started.
+Sets up a new AngularJS + Firebase SDK 3.0 + ExpressJS app, generating all the boilerplate you need to get started.
 The app generator also optionally installs Firebase authentication and account management, Bootstrap and additional AngularJS modules, such as angular-resource (installed by default).

 Example:
 ```bash